gregtour/blog-posts/article1.md

 ```

+We can see how our simple production rules are able to split the work that we are doing into manageable chunks.
+Our
+rule isn't considered with the details of how a \<comparison\> or an \<arithmetic\> symbol is resolved into an
+expression or a VALUE in our backend.
+Instead, we can focus on the atomic operation of equality.
+Here we have made
+external the actual logic of CompareEquality to make our code more readable.
+Since we have a listing of 50 to 100
+grammar productions, we want them to be as short as possible.
+This allows us to keep them in one place and ensure that
+they all are following the same conventions.

 Working from the grammar directly poses its own limitations.
 Changing specific language features or simply tweaking
-the syntax may require re-laying out all of the work that has been done in crafting an interpreter.
+the syntax may require re-laying out all of the work that has been done in crafting our interpreter.
 Some ways to
 lessen this burden might be to generate special constants and tokens based on the symbols in rules and use them to
 identify the rules.
-Or even better might be to directly name grammar rules.
-Additionally, it can be very helpful to
+Or even better yet might be to directly name grammar rules.
+Additionally, it can be very helpful
-create a set of functions or macros that allow for pulling out certain child data from a production, instead of
+to create a set of functions or macros that allow for pulling out certain child data from a production, instead of
 getting stuck in a process of identifying array children and child node traits.

 In any case, this is where the core of the language's work will be carried out.
 Evaluating the program will be
-dispatched by production id, and each production will handle its workload and process child productions as needed.
+dispatched by production number, and each production will handle its workload and process child productions as needed.
 The interpreter is aided by a virtual environment, or a runtime state and context, that it can use to track variables,
 procedures, function scopes, closures, and dynamic variables.

-The main dispatch is
+The main dispatch becomes something like this

 ```C
 /* reduce one node */
 int InterpretNode(SYNTAX_TREE* node)